baecm/observer-docker/docker/Setup in PowerShell -- instructions.md

 For some explanations, please see: https://github.com/moby/moby/issues/20397

 Optional steps:
-* Do `pip uninstall scbw` if you have installed `scbw` previously to avoid potential conflicts.
+* Do `pip uninstall observer` if you have installed `observer` previously to avoid potential conflicts.
 * Do "Reset to factory defaults..." in docker if there are sc-docker-related images previously installed (e.g., the StarCraft game image).
 Proceed with caution if you have other images which are not related to sc-docker.

 Steps: